rebipp/worldfair-agrobio/_sources/content/glossary/glossary.md

     Hypertext Transfer Protocol is a communication protocol used by the internet

 Interoperability
-    The property of a resource to work together with other software agents
+    The ability of different software systems to exchange and seamlessly process shared data

 JSON
     Javascript Online Notation, a syntax for data structures and used to transmit data objects consisting of attribute-value pairs